Skip to main content Skip to footer

 • Review the warning signs of rabies in wild animals and pets

 • Have your pets vaccinated for rabies; it is the law in Ontario that all cats, dogs and ferrets over 3 months of age are vaccinated for rabies.
+Public Health Inspectors review vaccination certificates when cases of pets biting people are reported to the health unit.

 • Low-cost rabies vaccination clinics are held in Huron Perth several times a year.
 Please visit the Stratford Perth Humane Society webpage for more information.
 Blyth Veterinary Services also hosts low-cost rabies vaccination clinics in partnership with HPPH.
 Follow HPPH on Facebook or X for clinic announcements.